byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 Conversation council is often used when what is needed is a reaction, interaction, and an interjection of new ideas, thoughts and opinions.
 The energy of open conversation stimulates the free flow of ideas.
 However, in circle, the agreement to pause and gather thoughts can be very helpful in the midst of conversation council.
 Attention should be paid to pacing so that all contributions are honored.

 Reflection, or Silent council gives each member time and space to reflect on what is occurring, or needs to occur, in the course of a meeting.
-Silence may be called so that each person can consider the role or impact they are having on the group, or to help the group realign with their intention, or to sit with a question until there is clarity.
-Depending on the setting and purpose of the circle, people may ask for a period of group silence as way to wait for guidance, take time-out from conversation, or center themselves more deeply before making a decision or taking action.
+Silence may be called so that each person can consider the role or impact they are having on the group, or to help the group realign with the intention, or to sit with a question until there is clarity.
+Depending on the setting and purpose of the circle, members may ask for a period of group silence as way to wait for guidance, take time-out from conversation, or center one-self more deeply before making a decision or taking action.

 ***Guardian***

 The single most important tool for aiding self-governance and bringing the circle back to intention is the role of the guardian.
-To provide a guardian, one circle member at a time volunteers to watch and safeguard group energy and observe the circle’s process.
-The guardian has the group's permission to intercede in group process for the purpose of calling the circle back to center, to focus on the issue or topic, to remind people of respectful practices or agreements, or to suggest a rest break.
+To provide a guardian, one circle member at a time volunteers to watch and safeguard group energy and observe the circle process.
+The guardian has the group's permission to intercede in group process for the purpose of calling the circle back to center, to focus on the issue or topic, to remind members of respectful practices or agreements, or to suggest a rest break.

-The guardian usually employs a gentle noise-maker, such as a chime, bell, or rattle, that signals everyone to stop action, take a breath, rest in a space of silence.
+The guardian usually employs a gentle noise-maker, such as a chime, bell, or rattle, that signals members to stop action, take a breath, rest in a space of silence.
 Then the guardian makes this signal again and speaks to why he/she called the pause.

 The guardian may suggest use of the talking piece, if the conversation has become hurried, jumbled or unproductive.
-The guardian may call for time out or a rest break as needed, watch timeliness, and help people see conflict arising and face it creatively.
+The guardian may call for time out or a rest break as needed, watch timeliness, and help members see conflict arising and face it creatively.
 It should be noted that anyone can call for a time-out, or ask for the talking piece, but the guardian should be especially looking for these opportunities.

 ***Talking Piece***